-All students at Houston High School are required to purchase the school student handbook/planner.
-Their handbook/planner is to be in the possession of the students at all times during the school day.
+All students at Houston High School will have access to the school student handbook-via the school website.
+Parents will be required to complete the Student Handbook acknowledgment through Final Forms each school year.
 The reasons for this are as follows:

-1) the handbook/planner contains a great deal of information about the school including rules and guidelines;

-- 2) the handbook/planner contains a calendar of the days in the school year and this can (should) be used to record assignments and other noteworthy items from classes (this is used as a grade requirement in some classes): - 3) the calendar in the handbook/planner will be used to indicate excused/unexcused absences from school (see page 5, "Returning to School after an Absence"; - 4) the handbook/planner contains the computer acceptable use and internet safety policy which must be signed by both students and parents (students must have this in order to use the school computers).
+- 1) the handbook contains a great deal of information about the school including rules and guidelines; - 2) the handbook/planner contains a calendar of the days in the school year - 3) the handbook/planner contains the computer acceptable use and internet safety policy, and the 1:1 Chromebook policy which must be signed by both students and parents through Final Forms (students must have this in order to use the school computers).

-Students should have their names printed on the cover and on the front page.
-Students are to use their own handbook/planner, are not to give theirs to other students, and are not to ask other students for the use of theirs.
-Students who lose their planners will be required to purchase a new one.
-The rules and guidelines printed in the handbook/planner will be reviewed with the students early in the school year.
-Students and parents are to be responsible for all of the rules and guidelines printed in the handbook/planner.
+The rules and guidelines included in the handbook will be reviewed with the students early in the school year.
+Students and parents are to be responsible for all of the rules and guidelines included in the handbook.